 How to Setup Joomla on Ubuntu with Nginx & Cloudflare

-You can set up Joomla on Ubuntu with Nginx and Cloudflare by following specific configuration steps for each component.
+You can set up Joomla on Ubuntu with Nginx and Cloudflare by configuring each component to work together efficiently.

-Joomla is a popular open-source content management system (CMS) for building websites, while Nginx acts as a high-performance web server, and Cloudflare provides DNS management, security, and content delivery network (CDN) services.
+Joomla is a powerful open-source content management system (CMS) for building websites.
+Nginx is a high-performance web server known for its speed, and Cloudflare adds a layer of security, DNS management, and content delivery network (CDN) services.

 Setting up Cloudflare